-The Warriors and Cowboys entered the premiership together in 1995 and have forged the tightest of rivalries in 24 seasons of competition, with the Warriors just ahead after 39 encounters.
+The Warriors and Cowboys entered the premiership together in 1995 and have forged the tightest of rivalries in 25 seasons of competition, with honours split down the middle just after 40 encounters.
 Some of the Warriors’ finest Aussie imports have come directly from the Cowboys and the North Queensland region, while some of the Warriors’ greatest servants went on to finish their careers in Townsville.

 Biggest wins: Warriors – 52-6 at Mt Smart Stadium, 1996; North Queensland – 52-12 at Dairy Farmers Stadium, 2012.

 Longest winning streaks: North Queensland – 5 games (2003-05); Warriors – 3 games (twice – 1999-2000 and 2002-03).

 Finals: Played 1 – North Queensland won 1.